SumiSastri/react-basics-to-hooks/docs/intermediate-concepts/react-state-management/8-ways-to-handle-state.md

 Data in the parent state then transferred to child components via props (which are immutable objects).
 This means if you declare a prop in a child component that has not been defined in the parent component the data will not render.

+4. Lifted State - used when a few related components need the same state

-4. Lifted State - moves local component to a parent component so that data can be reused in different components that need the same data
+Lifting state is the refactoring process of moving local component state to a parent component so that data can be reused in different components that need the same data

 - State is lifted to the top of the tree and the data is declared in the state object here
 - The data that is needed for the components that share this data is passed down via props
 - A parent-child relationship is created linking the child components with the props declared in the parent component
 - The child component receives the props either as static data or methods

 5. Derived State - derive state from existing state or props on each render instead of storing it.
+State is used and not defined explicitly.

    State that can be derived from an existing state through the object tree eg: The global window object has its own JavaScript methods